Skip to main content

 {

-// Call 'CreateField' to generate dynamic-index-fields from the Attributes object keys
+// Call 'CreateField' to generate dynamic-index-fields

-// Using '_' is just a convention.
-Any other string can be used instead of '_'
+// Any other string can be used instead of '_'

-// The actual field name will be item.Key
+// The actual field name will be 'item.Key'

-// The actual field terms will be derived from item.Value
+// The actual field terms will be derived from 'item.Value'

 _ = p.Attributes.Select(item => CreateField(item.Key, item.Value))